pypr/pysph/README.md

 Running the examples
 ---------------------

-You can verify the installation by exploring some examples:
+You can verify the installation by exploring some examples.
+A fairly quick running example (taking about 5-10 minutes) would be the following:

     $ cd examples
+    $ python dam_break.py

+The solution can be viewed live by running:

+    $ pysph_viewer

+This requires that Mayavi be installed.
+The saved output data can be viewed by running:

+    $ pysph_viewer dam_break_output/*.npz

+A 3D version of the dam-break problem is also available, and may be run as:

     $ python dam_break3D.py

 This runs the 3D dam-break problem which is also a SPHERIC benchmark [Test 2](https://wiki.manchester.ac.uk/spheric/index.php/Test2)

 ![IMAGE](https://bitbucket.org/kunalp/pysph/raw/docs/docs/Images/db3d.png)

-PySPH is more than a tool for wave-body interactions..
+PySPH is more than a tool for wave-body interactions:

     $ cd examples/TransportVelocity
     $ python cavity.py